Need BLS, ACLS, PALS,

 a.
 Inhalation of viral laden droplets and fomites

 b.
-Virus can survive 24 on non-living surfaces
+The virus can survive 24 on non-living surfaces

 3. Infection and Disease